katrehitendra/Python-Gen-AI-Developer/README.md

 Base URL: https://devapi.beyondchats.com/api/get_message_with_sources

 ## Adjusting Threshold
-You can adjust the cosine similarity threshold (currently set to 0.7) in the get_citations function to control the confidence level for matching sources.
+cosine similarity threshold (currently set to 0.7) can be adjusted in the get_citations function to control the confidence level for matching sources.